sh7ven/Clog/README.md

 ```
 ![custom timestamp](/screenshots/custom_timestamp.png)

-### Known limitation
 Right now, the timestamp string has been clamped to a maximum of `32` characters to prevent cluttering the log output.
-I'll think of a workaround for this in the future.

 # TODOs
 - Cross platform support for Windows and Mac.
-- Better (production level) thread safety.
+- Better thread safety.
-- Managing backup logs.
+- Managing backup logs to some local file.

 # License
 [MIT](https://opensource.org/license/MIT)